csirtgadgets/bearded-avenger-deploymentkit/.github/issue_template.md

 # Relevant logs as a result of the actual behavior

 # Specifications like the version of the project, operating system, or hardware.

-# Do you have an active https://csirtg.io/support account ? :)